Leziga-Bakor/Leziga/README.md

 - 👋 Hi, I’m @Leziga
 - 👀 I’m interested in Learning and growing
-- 🌱 I’m currently learning Phython 3
+- 🌱 I’m currently taking up projects Phython 3
 - 💞️ I’m looking to collaborate on project
 - 📫 Send me a message